 FEES AND PAYMENTS

-Fees for services are due at the end of each appointment and are payable in cash or check.
+Fees for services are due at the end of each appointment and are payable in cash, check, and credit card.
 Patients will receive a receipt, which may be submitted, if you choose, to your insurance company for reimbursement as per your coverage.
 All of the necessary information required by your insurance company is on the receipt.
 Childhood Solutions, PC does not directly accept insurance reimbursement or submit claims directly to insurance companies.
 There will be a $30 service charge for all checks returned for insufficient funds.

 Many patients find it comforting to know that they can schedule telephone sessions with their therapist if they are unable to come in for a session (i.e., if they are ill, out of town or need something discussed immediately).
 There is no charge for phone calls lasting less than five minutes.
 Phone calls lasting more than five minutes will be pro-rated at the regular therapy rate.
 Additionally, phone calls to outside agencies (e.g., schools, daycare, etc.) are subject to the same rates.

 Routine calls left on the therapist’s voice mail will be returned by the next business day.
 If for any reason you have not had a return call by the next business day, please be sure to call again.

 All patients are seen by appointment only.
 The office has a 24- hour cancellation policy.
 FULL FEE IS CHARGED FOR ALL MISSED APPOINTMENTS OR APPOINTMENTS CANCELLED WITH LESS THAN 24 HOURS NOTICE.